 - When you give it to us directly

-For example, personal information that you submit through our website by signing up to a newsletter, contacting us through the "Contact Us" form, making a donation, or any personal data that you share with us when you communicate with us by email, phone or post.
+For example, personal information that you submit through our website by becoming a Supporter and making a donation, signing up to a newsletter, contacting us through the "Contact Us" form, or any personal data that you share with us when you communicate with us by email, phone or post.

 - When it is entered into the MCS by your WI or federation